 Feta sucks.
 Feta is the Saddam Hussein of cheese.

-For those not so well-versed in foods where feta makes an appearance, the practice is similar to how Chipotle deals out Sour Cream.
+For those not so well-versed in foods where feta makes an appearance, the application of feta can be similar to how Chipotle deals out Sour Cream.
 You order a taco with chicken, lettuce, and sour cream.
 They drop in 3 small chicken chunks, a forest of lettuce, and then create a lake of sour cream in the middle of it.
-Pure evil.

 Chipotle has two gears when it comes to sour cream; no sour cream and the sour cream Sea of Galilee.